pit-ray/win-vind/README.md

 Of course,  you can disable this application, by typing `i` in order to change mode to `Insert Mode`.
 Thus, It's not only the idea of Mouse-less, but it can also be used as an auxiliary tool for GUI operation.

-The most attractive things are that you can start any application with the `!` command according to the commands registered in `exapp.ini`.
+The most of attractive things are that you can start any application with the `!` command according to the commands registered in `exapp.ini`.
 In addition, it makes cursor to jump any position with key-mapping of your keyboard as following image.

 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/Jump2Any-image.png?raw=true" width="512">